groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/net/export-conversion/convert-pst-ost-files-groupdocs-viewer-net/_index.md

 To ensure optimal performance while using GroupDocs.Viewer, consider the following:
 - **Optimize Memory Usage**: Use streaming options to manage large files efficiently and prevent memory overload.

+## Conclusion

+In summary, converting PST/OST files into formats like HTML, JPG, PNG, and PDF with GroupDocs.Viewer .NET streamlines email archive management, improves accessibility, and enhances presentation capabilities.
+By following setup procedures, leveraging the provided code examples, and optimizing performance, developers can seamlessly integrate document rendering into their workflows, making email data more versatile and shareable.

+### FAQ's

+1. **Can GroupDocs.Viewer .NET convert multiple PST files simultaneously?**
+Yes, you can process multiple files in a loop, rendering each with separate instances or batch operations for efficiency.

+2. **Is it possible to customize the output filenames and formats?**
+Absolutely.
+You can dynamically set output paths and filenames using placeholders, and choose formats like JPG, PNG, or PDF as needed.

+3. **Does GroupDocs.Viewer support rendering attachments within PST/OST files?**
+Rendering attachments separately is possible; however, native rendering focuses on the email content.
+Additional handling is required for attachments.

+4. **What are the system requirements for processing large PST/OST files?**
+Adequate RAM, CPU resources, and storage are recommended—especially when converting large files to high-resolution images or multi-page PDFs.

+5. **Can I embed Outlook email metadata (like Sender, Date) in the exported documents?**
+Yes, using customization options, you can include email headers and metadata in your rendered output for detailed reporting.